This site uses analytics cookies to collect data in aggregate form and third-party cookies to improve the user experience.

 Objectives

-• To promote and improve the health situation in the area through treatment and prevention activities
+• To promote and improve the health situation in the area through treatment activities

 • To collaborate with the local community, working together to make health more accessible to all, without distinction of religion, ethnicity, culture and age